Choose an international banking course you can study flexibly, 100% online.

 Discuss corporate governance issues in banking.

-We ranked 7th in the UK for Accounting and Finance in the Guardian University Guide 2024.
+We are ranked 4th in the UK for Accounting and Finance in the Guardian University Guide 2025.

 How you’ll study